 Some Wi-Fi speakers are also Bluetooth speakers, but not all Bluetooth speakers are Wi-Fi speakers.
 A Wi-Fi speaker connects to your internet network and communicates to other devices and services through the internet, and it’s usually not without a power outlet.
 A Bluetooth speaker connects to other devices via Bluetooth, not the internet, and it’s frequently completely wireless (when charged).
 Your device may be getting its audio from the internet (say, streaming music or video), but that doesn’t mean the speaker itself is connected to the internet.

-Think of Bluetooth like an invisible cable connecting different devices directly.
-Wi-Fi speakers are more like a part of a smart home web, which interlinks devices, your router, and the greater internet at large; it makes sense then that like your computer you want it constantly connected to Wi-Fi and therefore, always plugged into an outlet.
+Think of Bluetooth as an invisible cable connecting different devices directly.
+Wi-Fi speakers are more like a part of a smart home web, which interlinks devices, your router, and the greater internet at large; it makes sense that, like your computer, you want it constantly connected to Wi-Fi and, therefore, always plugged into an outlet.

-Smart assistants are the latest and greatest thing, and generally speaking, if you want to jump on that you want a Wi-Fi speaker, and maybe one with Bluetooth capability.
+Smart assistants are the latest and greatest thing, and generally speaking, if you want to jump on that, you want a Wi-Fi speaker, and maybe one with Bluetooth capability.
 While some of us want to keep Alexa out of the home, others prefer the convenience of turning on and off lights with just our voices, or making a phone call hands-free.
-If you want your speaker to integrate seamlessly into your smart home, these are a must.
-Just make sure the one you pick is compatible with your preferred service, and that it has an internal microphone.
+These are a must if you want your speaker to integrate seamlessly into your smart home.
+Just ensure the one you pick is compatible with your preferred service and has an internal microphone.
 Remember, they aren’t necessarily the same as a straight-up Bluetooth speaker.

 Many Bluetooth speakers have apps

-If your speaker has a companion app, you’ll get the best performance out of it by keeping it up to date.
+If your speaker has a companion app, keep it up to date to get the best performance.
 Updates can get annoying, but if you notice any performance issues, that’s often the best place to start.

 It’s best to pair multiple identical speakers for predictable results

-To get surround sound, you have to make sure your speakers play nice with each other.
-This means checking things like Bluetooth versions, app compatibility, and generally speaking, staying with the same model.
-It’s more complicated to pair different models from different companies, though it’s possible.
+To get surround sound, you have to make sure your speakers play nicely with each other.
+This means checking things like Bluetooth versions and app compatibility, and generally staying with the same model.
+Pairing different models from different companies is more complicated, though it’s possible.

 Other features you should consider in a Bluetooth speaker